 The Cyclingnews pledge

-1. Every product listed on Cyclingnews is tested by one of our expert writers - a real cyclist and lover of the outdoors with experience and good standing in the industry.
+- Every product listed on Cyclingnews is tested by one of our expert writers - a real, dedicated cyclist with plenty of experience and good standing in the industry.

 Meet the Cyclingnews test team

 He seeks a data-driven approach to testing, and will regularly be found riding the same route back-to-back with different products in order to test for speed, comfort, any other comparable metric, or simply in order to try to put his finger on exactly what makes one product better - or worse - than another.
-He'll ride with three computers to compare the GPS drift, multiple heart rate monitors to compare connectivity, and odd shoes, warmers and gloves to directly compare their performance.
+He'll ride with three computers to compare the GPS drift, multiple heart rate monitors to compare connectivity, multiple power meters to test accuracy, and odd shoes, warmers and gloves to directly compare their performance.

 He quickly learned that equipment is an important part of performance and nowadays, he will happily spend way too much money on marginal gains in a bid to offset his lack of genetic capabilities.